codesandbox/docs/packages/projects-docs/pages/learn/teams/permissions.md

 ---
 title: User Permissions
-description: How to manage access control in CodeSandbox Projects
+description: How to manage access control in CodeSandbox Repositories
 ---

 import Callout from 'nextra-theme-docs/callout'